HIGH SURF ADVISORY IN EFFECT FOR THE VIRGIN ISLANDS

 A high surf advisory means that dangerous surfs of 2 to 3 meters or 6 to 10 feet will affect some coastlines in the advisory area, producing hazardous conditions.

-Locations to be affected: Reefs and exposed mainly northern and north-facing coastlines with relatively shallow, gently to moderately sloping near shore areas.
+Locations to be affected: Reefs and exposed mainly northern and eastern coastlines with relatively shallow, gently to moderately sloping near shore areas.

-Timing: Until Friday for Barbuda; Thursday 8 am until Friday for Antigua, Anguilla and the British Virgin Islands.

 Surfs (breaking swells): Over 2 meters (over 6 feet).
 These conditions are conducive for dangerous rip currents.
 Please note that surfs could be as much as twice the height of swells, depending on the bathymetry of the near shore areas.